 A few days ago I made a post on Facebook saying that I hoped those visiting Colorado for its now loose marijuana law would find themselves at the Fly Fishing Show and take up fly-fishing instead.
 Another state that will have such an issue soon, Washington, has legalized the use of recreational marijuana.
 Yet, it considers tenkara illegal in some of its waters!
 Something is wrong with that picture.

 Tenkara can be used legally, and without a problem in the majority of states and in the vast majority of waters in all states.
 The two states where there is currently some doubt are Washington and New Hampshire.
 Both are now considering adding tenkara to the list of allowed methods in fly-fishing only waters.
-A list of all states with ambiguous regulations and responses received from those states’ authorities is available here.
+A list of all states with ambiguous regulations and Tenkara legal in my state responses received from those states’ authorities.

 When I started introducing tenkara to the US, it never occurred to me that a legitimate method of fly-fishing (arguably how fly-fishing started) would be illegal in some state’s “fly-fishing only” waters.
 After all, tenkara uses flies (typically single flies, weightless, and often barbless too), tenkara uses a cast that is identical to western fly casts where the line is what is being cast forward, not a weight at the end of it.
 And, well, that’s how fly-fishing started.
 Yet, soon after opening doors a customers warned me tenkara could be considered illegal in some states due to their interpretation and definition of “fly-fishing” for the purpose of fly-only waters.